-If there was a large amount of blood on the sheets, then one would usually expect some pain or discomfort, though perhaps the alcohol dulled the pain at the time and it was resolved the next morning.
-We know that alcohol lowers inhibition, and it may actually work against your physical arousal, making intercourse more difficult and leading to tearing.
+If there was a large amount of blood on the sheets, then one would usually expect some pain or discomfort, though perhaps the alcohol dulled the pain at the time and the pain was resolved the next morning.
+We know that alcohol lowers inhibition, and it may actually work against your physical arousal, making intercourse more difficult and contributing to the risk of tearing.

 Why Might Tearing Occur?

 Though women can react from a hypersensitivity or allergy to condoms or lubricant, these are unlikely to cause such bleeding.
 Another possibility is that one of you may have had a cut elsewhere (i.e., on your knee or hand).
-That happens sometimes too, with couples mistaking it for vaginal bleeding.
+That happens sometimes too, with couples mistaking blood on the sheets for vaginal bleeding.